eddyerburgh/blog/_posts/2017-03-12-mock-vuex-in-vue-unit-tests.md

 });
 ```

 What's happening here?
-First we tell Vue to use Vuex with <a href="https://vuejs.org/v2/api/#Vue-use" target="_blank">Vue.use</a> method.
+First we tell Vue to use Vuex with <a rel="noopener" href="https://vuejs.org/v2/api/#Vue-use" target="_blank">Vue.use</a> method.

 We then make a mock store by calling new Vuex.store with our mock values.
 We only pass it the actions, since that's all we care about.

-The actions are <a href="http://sinonjs.org/" target="_blank">sinon stubs</a>.
+The actions are <a rel="noopener" href="http://sinonjs.org/" target="_blank">sinon stubs</a>.
 The stubs give us methods to assert whether the actions were called or not.

 We can then assert in our tests that the action stub was called when expected.